Considerations when enabling database large file support

 # a fixed-variable length bi file with a maximum size of 4GB

 b tests/largedb.b2 v 4194304

-# length file with a maximum size of 3GB
+# a fixed-variable length file with a maximum size of 3GB

 # TABLE AREA with a fixed length file of just over 2GB and